 Not at all.
 Existing state law in N.C. and federal law requires the Base Commander at major military installations to be consulted on all wind energy projects.
 In addition, the U.S. Department of Defense has a very strict permitting process for any wind project that must be followed.

 On-base clean energy can only help, not hurt, military operations.
 Because power delivered by the utilities is offsite, military bases are vulnerable to the same outages as other customers.
 The presence of clean energy resources – whether it be generating power onsite or storing it for backup in the event of an outage – can keep military operations running smoothly.

 This is a common misconception.
 Although North Carolina is second in the nation for installed solar capacity, solar farms here occupy just 0.2% of total North Carolina cropland.
 And the Amazon East Wind Farm’s 104 turbines will occupy less than 208 acres.

-Clean energy policies like the Renewable Energy Investment Tax Credit (REITC) benefit all electric ratepayers in North Carolina – not just those who take advantage of the credit for their projects.
-In fact, as of 2016 these investments across many rural and underserved communities statewide returned $1.64 for every $1 taken to the local economy.
+Clean energy policies like the now-expired NC Renewable Energy Investment Tax Credit (REITC), and federal Investment Tax Credit, have benefited all electric ratepayers in North Carolina – not just those who’ve taken advantage of credits to finance their projects.
+In fact, as of 2016 these investments across many rural and underserved communities statewide returned $1.64 for every $1 of REITC incentive to the local economy.

 Solar panel materials are enclosed and don’t mix with water or vaporize into the air – meaning there is no threat of chemicals releasing into the environment during normal use.
 In addition, the panels are manufactured to endure all weather conditions and are sealed shut to further ensure public safety.
 Almost all solar PV panels are made of tempered glass, pass rigorous hail tests, and are regularly installed in Arctic and Antarctic conditions.